thiswillbeyourgithub/zsh-ai/README.md

 To use it just type what you want to do (e.g. `list all files in this directory`) and hit the configured hotkey (default: `Ctrl+o`).
 When the AI responds with its suggestions, use fzf to select the command you want to execute.

+## Features

+- Uses [llm](https://llm.datasette.io/) by [@simonw](https://github.com/simonw), which means you can use any LLM from any provider:
+  - OpenRouter.ai (giving indirect access to OpenAI, Anthropic, Google Gemini, Meta, etc.)
+  - Ollama for local models
+  - And many other providers
+- Robust LLM response parsing:
+  - Uses structured output format for reliable parsing
+  - Processes results through jq with jj as a fallback to ensure suggestions are captured
+- Each suggestion comes with:
+  - The actual command (one-liner)
+  - A detailed explanation accessible in the fzf preview pane

 ## Requirements
 * [llm](https://llm.datasette.io/) - CLI tool for accessing language models (`pip install llm`)
 * [fzf](https://github.com/junegunn/fzf) - Command-line fuzzy finder